prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 This brings us to the modern world.
 If religion served as a kind of operating system for early, less-educated societies, do we still need it now?
 In developed nations with robust legal systems, scientific institutions, and widespread education, it seems many of religion's original functions have been outsourced.
 We have secular laws for morality and science for explaining the universe.

-This line of thinking is known as the **Secularization Thesis**—the idea that as societies modernize, religion will inevitably fade away.
+This line of thinking is known as the **Secularization Thesis** - the idea that as societies modernize, religion will inevitably fade away.
 And in many parts of Western Europe, we see evidence of this.

 But the story isn't that simple.